dwrobel/flatcam/README.md

 - added some status messages for the Tcl script related methods
 - made sure that optionally, when a script is run then it is also loaded into the code editor
 - added control over the display of Sys Tray Icon in Edit -> Preferences -> General -> GUI Settings -> Sys Tray Icon checkbox
+- updated some of the default values to more reasonable ones

 18.09.2019